koush/Superuser/README.md

 ## Building the su and placeholder binaries

-You can use ant as shown above, to build the binary, but it can also be built without building the APK.

 Make sure you have the android-ndk downloaded with the tool "ndk-build" in your path.

 * $ cd /path/to/src/